Living in Edmonton (A Guide for Newcomers to Canada)

 4. What is the Edmonton Weather Like?

-The Edmonton climate is one of extremes.
+The Edmonton climate is one of the extremes.
 Winters are generally dry and bitterly cold, although temperatures are milder than in the more southern cities of Winnipeg and Saskatoon.

 The best aspect of Edmonton’s weather is its high number of sunshine hours.
 It has a relatively dry climate and is one of the sunniest cities in Canada.

-Edmonton’s northerly position means that it has over 17 hours of daylight at the summer solstice.
+Edmonton’s northerly position means it has over 17 hours of daylight at the summer solstice.
 However, on the downside, it has few daylight hours during the depths of winter.

 Edmonton